-- Lost, failure, and worse!
-Roll 1d6 modified by Luck: (0 or less) corruption + misfire + patron taint; (1-2) corruption; (3) patron taint (or corruption if no patron); (4+) misfire. - 2-11 Lost.
-Failure. - 12-13 For 1d3+CL turns the caster obscures the physical signs of her passing, making any sight tracking rolls more difficult (-2 penalty to check). - 14-17 For 1d5+CL turns the caster obscures both physical signs and scents of her trail, making both sight and scent tracking rolls more difficult (-3 penalty to check). - 18-19 For 1d6+CL turns the caster obscures both physical signs and scents of her trail, making both sight and scent tracking rolls more difficult (-4 penalty to check).
-The caster also may shelter in place and, so long as she doesn't move or make significant noise, remain unnoticed by sight trackers. - 20-23 For 1d3+CL hours the caster eliminates all physical signs of passing, making sight tracking impossible.
-She also obscures her scent from scent trackers (-5 to check), and veils her aura from supernatural hunters (e.g., eldritch hounds), making it 10% less likely they will be able to track her (-2 penalty to check).
-The caster also may shelter in place and, so long as she doesn't move or make significant noise, remain unnoticed by sight and scent trackers. - For 1d8+CL hours the caster eliminates all physical signs of passing, making sight tracking impossible.
-Should any scent hunters find her trail, they will find it increasingly difficult to follow (-6 penalty to check, -7 to subsequent check, then -8 to check after that, and so forth).
-She also veils her aura from supernatural hunters (e.g., eldritch hounds), making it 20% less likely they will be able to track her (-4 penalty to check). - For 1 day the caster eliminates all physical signs of passing, making sight tracking impossible.
+1 corruption; (3) patron taint (or corruption if no patron); (4+) misfire.
+2-11 Lost.
+Failure.
+For 1d3+CL turns the caster obscures the physical signs of her passing, making any sight tracking rolls 12-13 more difficult (-2 penalty to check).
+For 1d5+CL turns the caster obscures both physical signs and scents of her trail, making both sight and 14-17 scent tracking rolls more difficult (-3 penalty to check).
+For 1d6+CL turns the caster obscures both physical signs and scents of her trail, making both sight and 18-19 scent tracking rolls more difficult (-4 penalty to check).
+The caster also may shelter in place and, so long as she doesn't move or make significant noise, remain unnoticed by sight trackers.
+For 1d3+CL hours the caster eliminates all physical signs of passing, making sight tracking impossible.
+She also obscures her scent from scent trackers (-5 to check), and veils her aura from supernatural hunt-20 - 23ers (e.g., eldritch hounds), making it 10% less likely they will be able to track her (-2 penalty to check).
+The caster also may shelter in place and, so long as she doesn't move or make significant noise, remain unnoticed by sight and scent trackers.
+For 1d8+CL hours the caster eliminates all physical signs of passing, making sight tracking impossible.
+Should any scent hunters find her trail, they will find it increasingly difficult to follow it (-6 penalty 24-27 to check, -7 to subsequent check, then -8 to check after that, and so forth).
+She also veils her aura from supernatural hunters (e.g., eldritch hounds), making it 20% less likely they will be able to track her (-4 penalty to check).
+For 1 day the caster eliminates all physical signs of passing, making sight tracking impossible.
 Scent hunters will be made to think of the caster as one of their pack, and will intentionally lead their masters on false trails.
-The caster also veils her aura from supernatural hunters (e.g., eldritch hounds), making it 40% less likely they will be able to track her (-8 penalty to check).
+The caster also veils her aura from supernatural hunters (e.g., eldritch hounds), making 28-29 it 40% less likely they will be able to track her (-8 penalty to check).
 Even Lokerimon's Unerring Hunter (DCC RPG core rules, p.
-249) will find it more difficult to find the caster, and must make a DC 5+CL check to follow her trail. - For 1 week the caster eliminates all physical signs of passing, making sight tracking impossible.
+249) will find it more difficult to find the caster, and must make a DC 5+CL check to follow her trail.
+For 1 week the caster eliminates all physical signs of passing, making sight tracking impossible.
 Scent hunters will be made to think of the caster as one of their pack, and will turn on their masters once they encounter the caster's trail.
-The caster also veils her aura from supernatural hunters (e.g., eldritch hounds), making it 60% less likely they will be able to track her (-12 penalty to check).
+The caster also veils her aura from supernatural hunters (e.g., eldritch 30-31 hounds), making it 60% less likely they will be able to track her (-12 penalty to check).
 Even Lokerimon's Unerring Hunter (DCC RPG p.
-249) will find it more difficult to find the caster, and must make a DC 8+CL check to follow her trail. - For 1 week the caster eliminates all signs of her passing, making sight and scent tracking impossible.
-However, attempts to hunt by sight or scent will provide a phantasmic trail which will lead any trackers into myriad increasing dangers (powerful and malevolent creatures, dangerous landscapes, etc.).
-The caster also veils her aura from supernatural hunters (e.g., eldritch hounds), making it 80% less likely they will be able to track her (-16 penalty to check).
-Even Lokerimon's Unerring Hunter (DCC RPG p.
-249) will find it more difficult to find the caster, and must make a DC 12+CL check to follow her trail.
-Should her trackers attempt to enlist the aid of demons, supernatural patrons, or deities, the price of such aid will be double, and they will suffer a 50% chance of outright failure.
+249) will find it more difficult to find the caster, and must make a DC 8+CL check to follow her trail.
+For 1 week the caster eliminates all signs of her passing, making sight and scent tracking impossible.